hede5562/gtimeutils/README.md

 Installation
 ------------

+Gtimeutils supports both GTK 2.x and GTK 3.x.
+You can choose which version to built at compile time.
+By default GTK 3.x will be used.
-You'll need the GTK 3.x, libnotify and libcanberra libraries and headers installed and ready to go.
+You'll need your chosen GTK version's headers with the libnotify and libcanberra headers installed and ready to go.
 To build, simply run these commands:

-	$ make
+	$ make -GTK3 # or make -GTK2
 	# make clean install

 ToDo